lesaf92/sensor_calib/data/README.md

 ## Sensor data as ROS bags

 - a bag for IMU calibration (using allan_variance_ros)
+- a bag for CAM calibration (using kalibr)
 - a bag for IMU+CAM calibration (using kalibr)
 - a bag for MAG calibration (using custom pkg?)